killuhwhale/reportr/README.md

 Running psql macos
 - /Library/PostgreSQL/13/scripts/runpsql.sh
+- added to .zshrc ==> $ runpsql

-start server from server npm start start react from root npm start
+start server from /server npm start start react from root npm start

+To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).

+Run the following npm command to install the CLI or update to the latest CLI version.

+npm install -g firebase-tools

 importing db/index.js gives you the connection to the DB server.